If you’re curious about the best-paying jobs in precious metals, this is the article for you 🙂

 6. Precious Metals Trader/Broker

 If you are looking for a job in the world of finance, then consider becoming a precious metals trader.
 This is a licensed professional who specializes in buying and selling precious metals like gold, silver, and platinum.

 The salary range for this position is $50k – $150k per year or more, depending on experience and location.
 Getting a license requires passing an exam that typically covers investing, risk management, and market analysis.

 As a precious metals consultant, you need to have excellent communication skills and understand the market to make informed decisions on when to buy or sell precious metals.

 This involves keeping track of current prices and trends in the industry and predicting future market movements.

-Analysts must also understand economic factors that can affect metal prices, such as supply and demand, inflation rates, currency exchange rates, and political changes.
+Precious metals analysts must also understand economic factors that can affect metal prices, such as supply and demand, inflation rates, currency exchange rates, and political changes.

 Those who are interested in this field should be prepared to stay up-to-date on current events and trends in the industry.
 They should also have strong analytical skills, a good understanding of financial markets, and excellent communication abilities.

 A lapidary is a professional who works with stones, crystals, and other semi-precious materials to create beautiful jewelry or decorative objects.
 They use tools such as saws, drills, and grinders to shape the stones into their desired shapes.